sahiljagtap08/Automated-Data-Annotation/README.md

 6. Confidence scores for chip/box detection are updated based on visual analysis
 7. Annotations are generated with timestamps and activity labels
 8. Results are displayed visually and saved to a CSV file
+9. Annotations can be merged with accelerometer data from wearable devices

 ## Detection Algorithms